Stabilizers, Measures and IP-sets: Introduction

 Hrushovski's stabilizer theorem allows one to generalise some of the techniques from geometric stability theory to an arbitrary context, replacing in a clever way the role of forking independence and genericity by the ideal of null-sets with respect to a nonstandard counting measure.
 A fundamental notion present in Hrushovski's original proof is equationality, as introduced by Srour \cite{gS88} in order to develop a local approach to noetherianity for the category of definable sets in any structure.
 However, Hrushovski's proof does not use the full strength of equationality.
-In section \ref{S:Eq}, we take the opportunity to further explore the role of equationality in some consequences of the stabilizer theorem, and relate it to a local version for large product-free sets.
-These results will then be applied in section \ref{S:IP} to study the asymptotics of IP sets as well as of product-free sets.
-In particular, we obtain in Proposition \ref{P:Nathanson} an elementary model-theoretic proof of an existing result of Nathanson \cite[Theorem 6]{mN80}: every subset $A$ of the integers of positive Banach density contains, for every two natural numbers $n$ and $m$, a subset of the form $F_1+ \cdots+ F_n + B$, for some finite subsets $F_1,\ldots, F_n$ of $A$ of size $m$ and a subset $B$ of $A$ of positive Banach density.
-The last part of this note is a mere hint to further connections, yet to be explored, between the techniques used in the stabilizer theorem and the combinatorial approach to complete $n$-amalgamation in terms of mixing and multiple recurrence.
-Thus, we obtain in Corollary \ref{C:quasi} a non-quantitative finitary version of a result of Gowers \cite{wG08} (in a weaker form).
-The infinite version in Corollary \ref{C:ultra} resonates to a certain extent with previous work of Bergelson and Tao \cite{BT14} on ultra quasirandom groups.
+In section \ref{S:Eq}, we take the opportunity to further explore the role of equationality in some consequences of the stabilizer theorem, and relate it to a local version for large product-free sets and type-definable connected components, proving the following result:

+\begin{teo}[Corollary \ref{C:St-prod_free}] Let $G$ be a definable group with an $\emptyset$-type-definable left-translation ideal $\II$ of definable subsets of $G$.
+Assume that $\II$ is indiscernibly prime (see Definition \ref{D:S1}).
+The following conditions are equivalent for every elementary submodel $M$: \begin{itemize} \item If a partial type $\Sigma$ over $M$ is wide (\it{i.e.} avoids all definable sets from $\II$), then $\Sigma$ is product-free, that is, the partial type $\Sigma\cup \Sigma\cdot \Sigma\inv$ is inconsistent. \item The group $G$ equals the connected component $\GO M$, where $\GO M$ denotes the intersection of all type-definable subgroups over $M$ of bounded index in $G$. \end{itemize} Moreover, if the second condition holds for some elementary submodel $M$, then it holds for every elementary submodel. \end{teo}